loganank/loganank.github.io/README.md

 # Developer Portfolio

 Run npm run deploy to update the pages branch and the website itself.
+Navigate to the webpage at loganank.github.io/

 # Getting Started with Create React App